our-never-ending-job/WFGY/CASE_EVIDENCE.md

 - failure taxonomy
 - triage framework
 - troubleshooting reference
+- shared interpretation layer for system failures

-## The framework has crossed the “pure idea” stage
+## The framework has crossed the pure-idea stage

 WFGY now appears in:

 - official documentation
 - academic tools
 - research toolkits
+- agent troubleshooting guides
+- survey-style research references
 - curated ecosystem lists

-This indicates meaningful ecosystem interaction.
+This suggests meaningful ecosystem interaction rather than a purely internal theory project.

+## The signal spans industry, research, and framework ecosystems

+The strongest current public cases are not concentrated in a single niche.

+They now span:

+- mainstream RAG infrastructure
+- academic RAG research
+- agent tooling and orchestration
+- survey and field-facing references

+That distribution matters because it suggests the core diagnostic framing is legible across different audiences.

 ## Frontier components are still earlier

-The **WFGY 3.0 tension reasoning engine** has visibility but currently has fewer public integration signals than the diagnostic layer.
+The **WFGY 3.0 tension reasoning engine** has visibility, but it currently has fewer public integration signals than the diagnostic layer.

-This is expected for frontier research infrastructure.
+That is expected for frontier reasoning infrastructure, where adoption usually comes later than the first diagnostic interfaces.

 ---